 The system is solid.
 The adoption isn’t always.

 The accessibility picture reinforces this.
 The design system components are resilient, built to standard, tested, signed off by the Accessibility Centre of Excellence.
 What’s failing in the product isn’t the system.
 It’s the implementation.
-The same patterns that break accessibility are the same patterns that signal a skills gap: incorrect markup, missing attributes, overridden styles.
+The same patterns that break accessibility are the same patterns that signal the foundations gap: incorrect markup, missing attributes, overridden styles.
 The system can’t fix that on its own.

 What’s different